 Learn More at Gateway Cable Company

-Now that you know more about volt meaning and functions, if you want to learn more about your next electrical project, Gateway Cable Company is here to break down volts vs. amps and answer any other of your electrical questions or needs.
-When you need the right parts for your next project, we have a great selection of connectors, adaptors, and cables to get the job done right.
+Now that you know more about volt meaning and functions, if you want to learn more about your next electrical project or the ins and outs of MPNs, Gateway Cable Company is here to break down volts vs. amps, explain continuous duty solenoids, and answer any other of your electrical questions or needs.
+When you need the right parts for your next project, we have a great selection of connectors, adaptors, adapter plates, and cables to get the job done right.
 And, if you don’t see a particular part you need, you can request a quote online and we’ll have it in stock for you!
 Contact us today for information and speak with one of our electrical professionals!